loudrxiv/loudrxiv.github.io/content/about.md

 draft: false
 ---

----
-☢️ UNDER CONSTRUCTION ☢️
+☢️ UNDER CONSTRUCTION
----

-My name is mark.
+my name is mark.
 I wanted to make this website in order to communicate some more nuanced things about myself.
-I am in mylate-20s and am currently in the midwest.
+I am in my late-20s and am currently in the midwest.

 I have a series of interests and things I want to get into more:
 - politics